 Mobile apps are gaining importance in every industry because they have helped the users to manage things available on the fingertips.
-You have worked on your app idea and hired the best developer to launch your app on the stores (iOS and Android ).
+You have worked on your app idea and hired the Chicago’s best app developers to launch your app on the stores (iOS and Android ).
 Since launching a mobile app is not enough, you have to update and maintain your app as well.
 Maintenance of an app includes taking care of bugs, supporting a new version of OS (operating system), feature enhancement, and others.
 There are a lot more things that need to be done to keep your app alive.
 While planning for your app development, you should be aware of the app maintenance and the cost involved in the process.
-Simpalm is one of the leading app development company in Maryland and has developed and maintained several apps, and here are the details of different types of app maintenance and the cost involved.
+Here are the details of different types of app maintenance and the cost involved.

 1. The necessity of App Maintenance

 Now, when you are thinking of app maintenance, you need to understand its necessity.
 App maintenance is necessary for every app because that will help your launched app to stay relevant and competitive.
 App maintenance will help you to take care of the issues, such as bugs, crashes, glitches, and other issues that affect your app efficiency.
 Whenever iOS and Android launch a new version of the operating system, you will have to make sure your app is functioning right.
 You may have to make coding changes that update your app with the latest operating system.
 The timely updates in your apps will help your app be more appealing and engage the users with it.
 They will provide reviews and feedback on your app functioning on the app store.
 Their review will make you aware of the latest trends in the app market and their expectations and wants from your app.
 App maintenance will help you to fulfill the desired requirements of the users in your mobile app.
 Regular app maintenance will help to optimize the effectiveness of the mobile app.